outfrenk/Dutch_GIC/README.md

 # GIC
 Calculation of geomagnetically induced currents in the Dutch powergrid.
-Details about the calculations can be found inside the code
+Details about the calculations can be found inside the code.
+The 'ods' and 'csv' files contain the information about the Dutch (+German/Belgian) powergrid.

 ## Example
 An example of how to run the code (dutchgic.py) can be found in the 'usage class GIC' jupyter notebook or for a complete jupyter notebook in 'Class_GIC_notebook.ipynb'.
 The logbook.log contains details about running the code.